tier2tickets/lovely-logger/README.md

-By default, the logger is going to output the date/time, level, message, filename, and line number into the file and all that except the date/time to the console.
+By default, the logger is going to output the date/time, level, message, filename, and line number into the log file.
+It will print all of that same info except the date/time to the console.
 If you want to override what gets outputted, or change the format, you can manually set the formatting:

 ```python
 import lovely_logger as log